bhavinjawade/Electrux-Codes/ProjectCreator/README.md

 		automatically set the path relative to current directory.

-	--libs <comma separated libraries>
+	--libs <comma separated library codes>

 		This argument specifies the libraries which are to be used with the project.
-Currently, only supports SFML.
+Currently supports:
+			SFML,
+			SDL2 ( with SDL2_image, SDL2_ttf as optionals ).

+		To use the libs, use the following:

+			Library		Code
+			SFML		sfml
+			SDL2		sdl2
+			SDL2_image	sdl2img
+			SDL2_ttf	sdl2ttf

 		NOTE: You must have installed the library on your system beforehand.